bareos/bareos/docs/manuals/en/new_main_reference/source/chapter32/catmaintenance.rst

 However, these statistics are accurate only if your job retention is greater than your statistics period.
 Ie, if jobs are purged from the catalog, you won’t be able to use them.

-Now, you can use the :strong:`update}{stats [days=num]` console command to fill the JobHistory table with new Job records.
+Now, you can use the :strong:`update stats [days=num]` console command to fill the JobHistory table with new Job records.
 If you want to be sure to take in account only good jobs, ie if one of your important job has failed but you have fixed the problem and restarted it on time, you probably want to delete the first bad job record and keep only the successful one.
 For that simply let your staff do the job, and update JobHistory table after two or three days depending on your organization using the :option:`[days=num]` option.

 These statistics records aren’t used for restoring, but mainly for capacity planning, billings, etc.

-The **Statistics Retention**:sup:`Dir`:sub:`Director`  defines the length of time that Bareos will keep statistics job records in the Catalog database after the Job End time.
+The **Statistics Retention**:sup:`Dir`:sub:`Director`\  defines the length of time that Bareos will keep statistics job records in the Catalog database after the Job End time.
 This information is stored in the ``JobHistory`` table.
 When this time period expires, and if user runs :strong:`prune stats` command, Bareos will prune (remove) Job records that are older than the specified period.

-You can use the following Job resource in your nightly **BackupCatalog**:sup:`Dir`:sub:`job`  job to maintain statistics.
+You can use the following Job resource in your nightly **BackupCatalog**:sup:`Dir`:sub:`job`\  job to maintain statistics.

 .. code-block:: sh
-    :caption: bareos-dir Job BackupCatalog
+   :caption: bareos-dir.d/Job/BackupCatalog.conf

     Job {
       Name = BackupCatalog